KNN-DBSCAN: a DBSCAN in high dimensions: Related work

-\textbf{Finding core points.} The algorithm begins by finding core points.
-Since the neighbors for each point are stored in ascending order by Euclidean distance, a point is a core point if the distance to its $k$th neighbor is no larger than $\epsilon$ (Line 4).
+A point is a core point if the distance to its $k$th neighbor is no larger than $\epsilon$ (Line 4), As the neighbors for each point are stored in ascending order by Euclidean distance, we can easily identify core points.
 We also mark a core point with its own index in the label list $R$ (Line 6).